microsoft/KC/papers/TIARA/README.md

 ### 4. Target Logical Form Generation

-The commands for the main and ablation experiments are as follows:
+The commands for both main and ablation experiments are as follows:

 #### 4.1 GrailQA dev